 FarmED Green Statement

 FarmED is located on Honeydale Farm in the heart of the Cotswolds.
 Our mission is to accelerate the transition towards regenerative agriculture and sustainable food systems.
+We aim to be at the heart of local, regional and global agroecological transition.
+Our mission is to provide learning spaces and events that inspire, educate and connect people to build sustainable farming and food systems that nourish people and regenerate the planet.
 This mission drives everything we do - we always aim to operate our business in a way which minimises negative impacts, conserves resources and enhances natural capital for future generations.
 We practice what we preach….and it begins with the soil.

 Promoting a Regenerative Farming Future

 Regenerative agriculture is based on principles and practices that increase biodiversity, build better soils, improve water catchment and enhance nutrient cycling.
 Regenerative farmers work with nature drawing from agroecological, organic and holistic management methods, aiming to capture carbon in soil and aboveground biomass.
 Our ultimate goal is to help reverse global trends of atmospheric accumulation of greenhouse gases and climate change.
 Success can also bring increased yields, lower input costs, resilience to climate instability and healthier livestock.

 Here at FarmED we believe a regenerative approach goes beyond farm conservation and environmental sustainability.
 Those on a true regenerative journey also seek to rebuild functional landscapes, foster thriving farming and growing communities, cultivate local food systems that benefit all, and generate rural enterprise.
 A regenerative system is diverse and circular.